ArouG/MPGInfo/README.md

                 }
             });

-  MPGInfo return an object structured (named 'info') wich contains a lot of technicals information about the file.
+  MPGInfo return an object structured (named 'info') which contains a lot of technicals information about the file.
   If we want to read this informations, we need to make them readable.
 So human_reading is here !

   There is an option : speedy !
 If speedy is false, MPGInfo will be slow ... perhaps very slow.
 But complete.